I.B. + M.A. DE LANDE LONG

 Channel Coding

-The current versions of the Telemetry Encoder Shell and Telemetry Decoder Shell do not support any of the features of the TM Synchronization and Channel Coding recommendations.
+The Telemetry Encoder Shell and Telemetry Decoder Shell do not include any of the features of the TM Synchronization and Channel Coding recommendations.
 For example, they do not perform Reed-Solomon or convolutional coding or decoding for the transfer frames they handle.
-Future version of the Shells may support some of the coding options.
-The question of support depends on user requirements and performance issues.